Hire employees in

 Parental Leave

-Since January 1, 2023, employees choose between taking 13 months or 19 months of parental leave.
+Since January 1, 2023, employees can choose between two options of parental leave:

 Sick Leave